Banner Night: Ayo Dosunmu returns to see jersey raised to rafters, Illinois beats Maryland by 12 - NewsBreak

 Banner Night: Ayo Dosunmu returns to see jersey raised to rafters, Illinois beats Maryland by 12

 CHAMPAIGN (WCIA) — Ayo Dosunmu has his place in Illini lore.
 The former Illinois All-American was back in town Thursday night to see his banner raised to the rafters, just 10 months after he capped off his legendary career in Orange and Blue.
-And his presence might have been just what the Illini needed to pull off a 76-64 win over Maryland.
+And his presence might have been just what the Illini needed to pull off the win.

 “Going into the second half, it ran through my mind,” Illinois center Kofi Cockburn said.
 “I went, ‘Ayo’s hanging his banner tonight, I can’t let him hang his jersey on a loss.’
 That was going through my mind, I was like ‘Gotta do this for Ayo, gotta do this for Ayo.’
 I kinda looked at him, glanced him like ‘This is for you Ayo.'”